vanderschaarlab/clairvoyance/README.md

         * `clairvoyancedocker/clv`: Specifies Clairvoyance Docker image.
     * If using Windows:
         * Use PowerShell and first run the command `$pwdwin = $(pwd).Path`.
 Then use `$pwdwin` instead of `$(pwd)` in the `docker run` command.
+    * If using Windows or Mac:
-        * Due to how Docker networking works on Windows, replace `--network host` with `-p 8888:8888`.
+        * Due to how Docker networking works, replace `--network host` with `-p 8888:8888`.
 1. Run all following Clairvoyance API commands, jupyter notebooks etc. from within this Docker container.

 ### Conda installation